Shopify/nginx-sysv-log/README.md

 * Rewrote log formatting to log in JSON.
 * Rather than writing to files, log to a SysV MQ.

-## Status

-Not quite ready yet.
-Needs more testing.

 ## Installation

 You can compile it by cd'ing into a new nginx source unpack and running: